SurphyMurphy/NMMUN/Readme.txt

 Website for NMMUN
--By Shashank Shukla and Mudit Pandey
+-By Shashank Shukla, Mudit Pandey and Juan Keny.